Quillraven/Fleks/ReadMe.md

 fun main() {
     val world = World {
-        // register the listener to the world componentListener<Box2dComponentListener>()
+        // register component together with its listener to the world component(::Box2dComponent, ::Box2dComponentListener)
     }
 }
 ```